Current BCBA Newsletter

 your membership is currently in good standing and you do not receive the

 June Newsletter to be published June 1, please contact Thad Taylor

 email@example.com.
 There is a chance you will have been

 mistakenly removed from the distribution list.

 BCBA Upcoming CLE Programs Announced

-Mark Your Calendars!
+Mark your calendars!
 BCBA Vice President

-the upcoming fiscal year: April
+for the upcoming fiscal year: June: Ed Orr, Helen

 Around the bar . . .